Billionaire tycoon pledges to give Reform seven-figure sum after Tory defection

 Billionaire property tycoon Nick Candy has pledged to donate a “seven-figure” sum to Reform UK after resigning his Conservative Party membership to become Nigel Farage’s new treasurer.

-Reform has been buoyed by a series of Tory defections, including former minister Andrea Jenkyns, and described Mr Candy’s appointment as its “latest coup” as it prepares for the local elections in May.
+Reform has been buoyed by a series of Tory defections, including former minister Andrea Jenkyns as it seeks to make inroads at the local elections in May.

+Mr Candy joined the party alongside former Conservative MP Aidan Burley on Tuesday, with Mr Farage suggesting the Tories faced “death by a thousand defections”.

 Asked by journalists whether he was giving any money himself, the businessman, who previously poured hundreds of thousands into Tory coffers, said “of course” he would be giving “seven figures” to the party.